5 Awesome Subway Art Installations

 (Photo: Dan Deluca)

-1. City Hall Station (abandoned at the end of the 6 train in Manhattan — ride the train past the Brooklyn Bridge stop to the turnaround in order to see the station, which was in use from 1904 to 1945).
-This magnificent station, beautifully preserved, can be seen either from the 6 train past the turnaround, or occasionally as a special tour through the New York Transit Museum.
-The station was, in its day, an elegant showpiece for the subway system, a mini-Grand Central with vaulted ceilings and beautiful chandeliers.
-Most New Yorkers born since the 1940s have never seen it — but by riding the 6 train past the final stop, you can take a glimpse into the city’s past.
+Ride the train past the Brooklyn Bridge stop to the turnaround in order to see the station, which was in use from 1904 to 1945.ย This preserved station can be seen either from the 6 train past the turnaround.
+Viewers can also occasionally catch a special tour through the New York Transit Museum.
+The station was, in its day, an elegant showpiece for the subway system.
+It also looked like a a mini-Grand Central with vaulted ceilings and beautiful chandeliers.
+Most New Yorkers born since the 1940s have never seen it, but by riding the 6 train past the final stop, you can take a glimpse into the cityโ€™s past.

 City Hall